sungmen999/CassiaSDKGuideClone/RESTful-API.md

 ```

 ### Open AP-State Report
-This API will open the ap-state monitoring for all routers on SSE tunnel.
-The data of ap-state will be sent to the user application on this SSE tunnel when the router state changed between online and offline.
+This API will open the ap-state monitoring for all gateways on SSE tunnel.
+The data of ap-state will be sent to the user application on this SSE tunnel when the gateway state changed between online and offline.

 ```GET http://{your AC domain}/api/aps/ap-state/open```